The Socialization of Achievement in Poor and Minority Students A Comparative Study

 Digital Object Identifier (DOI)

 Graham, Suzanne E.; Bempechat, Janine; and Jimenez, Norma, "The Socialization of Achievement in Poor and Minority Students A Comparative Study" (1999).
-Education Scholarship.
+Journal of Cross-Cultural Psychology.
 22.